How to Improve Dream Recall: Complete Guide (2025)

 - Record even small fragments or feelings

-- If you remember nothing, write "No dreams recalled"—this builds the habit
+- If you remember nothing, write "No dreams recalled" to build the habit

 - Use present tense to recreate emotional states